 Seasons: High: May - September : Low: October - April

 Departing from Birmingham Airport

 With its convenient location, there are plenty of options for you to get to Birmingham Airport.
 BHX is only a short half hour drive away from the city centre of Birmingham, and if you decide to come by car you’ll find 7 car parks – all within walking distance of the airport terminal or accessible by a free shuttle bus.
 If you prefer to travel by public transport, Birmingham International train station is located just outside the airport.
-From here, there is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+From here, there is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.

 Whether you are travelling to Prague for leisure or business, Birmingham Airport has everything that you might need to relax or do some last-minute work before your two-hour flight.
 As the 3rd largest airport in the UK outside of London, BHX has all the amenities you’d expect of an international airport.

 With over twenty shops inside the terminal, you’ll be able to find any last-minute travel essentials that you might need.
 Spend time browsing the latest fashion, accessories and beauty products or bag yourself a bargain at World Duty Free.
 If you need some inflight entertainment, why not look for a new book, newspaper or magazine at WHSmith?
 BHX also has an ICE currency exchange service, so it’s a good idea to change some pounds to Czech Korunas before you fly.

 If you’re in need of a quick bite before your flight, Birmingham Airport has plenty of bars, restaurants and cafés for you to choose from.
 There’s a great selection of coffee shops for your daily caffeine fix.
 If you are travelling as a family, Frankie & Benny’s is a great choice to host you and your little ones.
 And if you’re with friends, you might want to kick start your holiday with a pint in Wetherspoon.